 The spacecraft began its photographic mission at 15:46 UT May 11, 1967.
 A potentially serious problem threatened the mission on May 13, 1967, when controllers found a problem with a camera thermal door that failed to close, leaking light onto exposed images.
 They were able to devise a fix that worked and the spacecraft continued its imaging mission.

 During its two-month mission, Lunar Orbiter 4 took pictures of 99% of the near side and 75% of the far side of the Moon in a total of 163 frames.
 The imaging mission ended on the orbiter’s 34th orbit due to worsening readout difficulties.
 Fortunately, all but 30 of the 163 images collected, many with a resolution down to 197 feet (60 meters), were successfully transmitted to Earth by June 1, 1967.

 In early June, controllers lowered the spacecraft’s orbit to match that of Lunar Orbiter 5 so that scientists could collect gravitational data in support of the latter mission.

 Before losing contact on July 17, 1967, Lunar Orbiter 4 took the first photos of the lunar south pole and discovered a 149-mile (240-kilometer) long crustal fault on the far side.
-Since contact was lost before controlled impact, the spacecraft naturally crashed onto the Moon on October 6, 1967 due to gravitational anomalies.
+Since contact was lost before the controlled impact, the spacecraft naturally crashed onto the Moon on Oct.
+6, 1967, due to gravitational anomalies.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.